martin-nikolov/martin-nikolov/README.md

 ### Hello 👋

-👉  I'm passionate about building highly scalable and distributed cloud systems, clean architecture, SOLID principles and applying the industry's best practices into meaningful projects.
+👉  I'm passionate about building highly scalable and distributed cloud systems, applying clean architecture, SOLID principles, and the industry's best practices into meaningful projects.

 📰  I work at [Financial Times (FT)](https://www.ft.com/), helping with technical decision-making to support the technology strategy.